joinmarket-webui/jamdocs/docs/software/installation.md

 ## Install as a Package

-TODO
+The easiest way to install Jam is to install it as a package.

+!!! info
+    Please understand the trade-offs you are making with a one-click install.
+Make sure to verify the integrity and authenticity of the node software you are running.
+And, if possible, [verify the Jam installation][verification] yourself.

+[verification]: /software/verification

 ### ...with Umbrel

 Jam can be installed directly from the [Umbrel](https://umbrel.com/) app store:

-- Open the Umbrel interface (`umbrel.local` in your browser)
+- Open the interface of your Umbrel node <br/> (type `umbrel.local` in your browser)
 - Find "Jam" in the Umbrel app store
 - Click install

-Done!
+- Done!

 ### ...with Citadel

 Jam can be installed directly from the [Citadel](https://runcitadel.space/) app store:

-- Open the Citadel interface (`citadel.local` in your browser)
+- Open the interface of your Citadel node <br/> (type `citadel.local` in your browser)
 - Find "Jam" in the Citadel app store
 - Click install

-Done!
+- Done!

 ### ...with Raspiblitz

-You can install Jam via [the CLI](https://github.com/rootzoll/raspiblitz/pull/2747) in RaspiBlitz v1.7.2 and up.
+You can install Jam via the command line in RaspiBlitz v1.7.2 and up.
 To install it, exit the Raspiblitz menu and run:

 ```sh
 patch